Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Fourier spectrum of the vorticity field

-In the analysis above, we assumed the extending and contracting directions of the large-scale flow to intersect at right angles.
+In the analysis elsewhere in this paper, we assumed the expanding and contracting directions of the large-scale flow to intersect at right angles.
 However, the key results hold for arbitrary angles $\theta$.
-In the general case, it is convenient to use an orthogonal coordinate system where the $y$ axis is aligned with the extending direction.
-For this choice of the coordinate system, small-scale vorticity can still be described by the self-similar solution \eqref{eq:self-sim+}, where $\chi = \ln|x| + \mathcal{E} t$ and $\eta = \ln|y+x\cot(\theta)|-\mathcal{E}t$.
-Although the shape of the hyperbolic region,
+Generally, it is convenient to use an orthogonal coordinate system where the $y$ axis is aligned with the expanding direction.
+For this choice of the coordinate system, small-scale vorticity can still be described by the self-similar solution \eqref{eq:self-sim+}, where $\chi = |x|e^{\mathcal{E} t}$ and $\eta = |y+x\cot(\theta)|e^{-\mathcal{E}t}$.
+The shape of the hyperbolic region,